afry-south/afry-south.github.io/_posts/2020-02-21-intervju-hampus.md

 For the interested most of my projects can be found under this GitHub: [londogard](https://github.com/londogard) but some are available directly under me: [Lundez](https://github.com/Lundez?tab=repositories).

 And if you think it'd be fun to join in, just reach out and we can figure something out! :D

+---

+**Outro**
+Please come with feedback so we can improve these smaller interviews with better questions & format.